JACQUELINE BOND

 Who was I to stop her?
 I'd tried before and knew not to interfere.
 She would get through this herself.
 But would we?
 Her sallow cheeks eventually forgot how to speak, and our communication cut off entirely.

 One day, I broke.
-I resolved to tell her enough’s enough.
-She wasn’t going to save the world and it was her own problems she needed to face.
-Stepping out, I kicked away a Russian doll set of unused pots and they scattered off in different directions.
-I looked around, to find her amongst all this nonsense.
-But I already knew she had disappeared.
+I resolved to tell her that enough was enough.
+She wasn't going to save the world, and it was her own problems she needed to face.
+Stepping out, I kicked away a Russian doll set of unused pots, and they scattered off in different directions.
+I looked around to find her amongst all this nonsense, but I already knew she had disappeared.

 There I stood, alone and sweltering.

 I took it all in, as if for the first time.
 My plants needed water, so I watered them.
-I pulled up a weed and its roots slipped straight through the ground.
+I pulled up a weed, and its roots slipped straight through the ground.
 Pinching off some thyme, I went back inside.
-Behind me, yet another mess to clear.
+Behind me, there was yet another mess to clear.